verazb/verazb.github.io/index.md

 **[Email](mailto:vera.zabrodina@unibas.ch)**

-I was awarded the second place for the [iHEA Student Paper Prize](https://healtheconomics.org/awards/) in 2023.
+I was awarded the [iHEA Student Paper Prize](https://healtheconomics.org/awards/) 2nd place, as well as the [Young Swiss Economist Award](https://www.sgvs.ch/awards/) from the Swiss Society of Economics and Statistics in 2023.

 <br />